 Regional magazine editors tend to rely heavily on local freelancers for the majority of their stories.
-But most also remain open to stories from out-of-towners who know the area well or pitch a “must have” story idea.
+But most also remain open to stories from out-of-towners who know the area well or pitch them a “must have” story idea.

 What types of stories appeal to regional magazine editors?
 I’d suggest you pitch a particular place or attraction.
 Focus on a specific location or attraction instead of looking at a county-wide or state-wide piece.
+However, if you have an enticing roundup story to pitch, don’t hesitate to pitch it to regional editors.

 “I look for something original—or at least with an original twist—and something authentic,” says Matt Werbach, editor of Columbia Gorge Magazine.
 “We want our stories to be relevant, and we want readers to walk away having been enticed.
 If a travel writer has the technical skills I’m looking for and they marry that with a fresh, honest way of looking at a person or a place, they’re in.”